kajianpulenthirasingam/readmegenerator/Develop/README.md

-# The project
+# the project

   ## Description
-  its a cool project
+  being a project

   ## Table of Contents
   - [Installation](#installation)